 Now it’s the courier’s time to enter the game.
 The role of the courier can be easily handled by your waiters.
 A notification comes to a dedicated mobile app with information about the order’s readiness as well as the contact information of the client.
 (And yes, our development team has already developed both the admin as well as the mobile app for couriers.)

-The courier picks up the package from the safe zone and delivers it to the client, keeping the distance.
-One option is to call the customer and leave the package with the order at the door, thus excluding direct contacts.
+The courier picks up the package from the safe zone and delivers it to the client, keeping a distance.
+One option is to call the customer and leave the package with the order at the door, thus excluding direct contact.

 It would take over several hundred dollars to develop a software package like this yourself, but we are ready to provide our product to you for a small monthly fee since we believe that the economies of our countries are supported by entrepreneurs like you.

 You can’t go far without a showcase.
 People don’t go outside as much, but they continue to eat.
-In any case, no matter which delivery or takeout option you choose, your customers need to be able to understand what to choose from, so you need an online menu and it better has pictures.
+In any case, no matter which delivery or takeout option you choose, your customers need to be able to understand what to choose from, so you need an online menu with pictures.

-Therefore, create an online storefront of your products.
+Therefore, create an online storefront for your products.
 In this case, there are also many different options: